bogdanapostol97/aws-deploy-simple-website-ec2-s3/documentation-ec2.md

 Many thanks to the guidance offered in the laboratory: https://www.youtube.com/watch?v=ri-Bn5mGcCw

-The documentation is customized with my implementation and how I solved the issues that have appeared along the way.
+The documentation is customized with the implementation of my own website and how I solved the issues that have appeared along the way.

 <h2> Introduction </h2>